MS - How to Apply

 The MS in Nutrition employs a rolling admissions process.
 Thus, students may start either fall, spring or summer semester.
 Please note the specific admission dates provided by the graduate school for each of these semesters, as well as for international students.

 - Step 1: Review the materials required to apply for both the ISU Graduate School and MS Nutrition.
-If you have not already, take the Graduate Record Exam (GRE)

 - Step 2: Create an account